Martin Speake: Career

 Speake studied classical saxophone at Trinity College of Music.
-He joined sax outfit Itchy Fingers and toured Europe, South America, Africa and the USA.
+He joined saxophone quartet Itchy Fingers, touring Europe, South America, Africa and the USA.
 In 1986, the band won the Schlitz Young Jazz Musicians of the Year Award, which also aired on the BBC.

 In 2018, Speake appeared at the London Jazz Festival at Cadogan Hall with Charukesi, his new project formed to reflect his interest in rhythmic music from around the world, drawing from Arabic, Indian and Turkish influences.

 Also in 2018, he released Intention on Ubuntu Music, in quartet with Ethan Iverson.
 The Jazz Mann reviewed the album in April 2018, rating it 3.5 out of 5.

 Speake performed a 2018 concert at PizzaExpress Jazz Club, London, which was subsequently broadcast on BBC Radio 3.

 Among teaching positions that he holds, Speake is a visiting educator at London's Royal Academy of Music, and the Guildhall School of Music and Drama.

 In 2024, Speake was the subject of controversy after an email he sent to a student criticizing Trinity's diversity, equity, and inclusion agenda was forwarded, leading to a student boycott of his classes and circulation of a student petition calling for his dismissal.
 Speake later took sick leave, and the college distanced itself from the views expressed by him in the email, which was said to undermine the African-American roots of jazz.